microservices-march/messenger/README.md

 ## Setup

+**Note:** Instructions marked as (NodeJS - Dev) are only necessary if you want to recreate a local development environment.
+Instructions marked as (Docker - Prod) are only necessary if you want to recreate a pseudo production environment (careful, it's not actually production ready!).

 1. Clone this repo:

     ```bash
     git clone https://github.com/microservices-march/messenger
     ```

-2. From the root directory of this repository, build the Docker image:
+2. Start the `messenger` service PostgreSQL database:

     ```bash
-    docker build -t messenger .
+    docker-compose up -d
     ```

-3. Start the `messenger` service PostgreSQL database:
+3. (Docker - Prod) From the root directory of this repository, build the `messenger` Docker image:

     ```bash
-    docker-compose up -d
+    docker build -t messenger .
     ```

-4. Start the `messenger` service in a container:
+4. (Docker - Prod) Start the `messenger` service in a container:

     ```bash
     docker run -d -p 8083:8083 --name messenger -e PGPASSWORD=postgres -e CREATE_DB_NAME=messenger -e PGHOST=messenger-db-1 -e AMQPHOST=rabbitmq -e AMQPPORT=5672 -e PORT=8083 --network mm_2023 messenger
     ```

-5. SSH into the container to set up the PostgreSQL DB:
+5. (Docker - Prod) SSH into the container to set up the PostgreSQL DB:

     ```bash
     docker exec -it messenger /bin/bash